Demandwell

 The main shortfall of the platform experience was an inability to easily visualize and communicate metric totals singularly and against each other in a multi-view capacity.

-(Show above is an example of the pre-update state of how users were viewing their reporting data)
+Shown here is an example of the pre-update state of how users were viewing their reporting data:

 In addition to single and multi-metric visualizations, a variety of small housekeeping features were also needed for Reporting 1.1.